 You must also remember to bring your own music.
 We don’t always have extra copies, and it’s really hard to share music with your neighbor.
 Even if your neighbor is your best friend.
 Trust me on this.

 II.
-Thou shalt bring a water bottle, and shalt drain and re-fill it at least once during camp.
+Thou shalt bring a water bottle, and shalt drain and re-fill it at least once during each camp day.
 WATER IS ESSENTIAL.
 Let me repeat that for those in the back.
 WATER IS ESSENTIAL.
-The programs take place during the summer, in a church hall with no air conditioning.
-It is hot as you-know-what in there.
-You will dehydrate VERY quickly, especially once you start singing and dancing around.
+Our programs take place during the summer, often in halls with no air conditioning.
+If you do not drink enough water, you will dehydrate VERY quickly, especially once you start singing and dancing around.
 Two full bottles’ worth might sound excessive, but trust me, you will need it.
 We don’t want anyone passing out, k?

 III.
 Thou shalt be a respectful cast member.
 This means being attentive to the directors and choreographer while they are teaching, raising your hand if you have a question, obeying directives promptly, and maintaining a positive, can-do attitude.